gnuradio/gr-governance/aoa.md

 The GNU Radio Association is organized as a sub-project under the umbrella of the SETI Institute.

+## 4. Organs of the Association

+The organs of the Association are:

+* the General Assembly (cf. Section 6) and
+* the Board (cf. Section 8).

-## 4. Types of Membership and Members of the Association
+## 5. Types of Membership and Members of the Association

 1. Active Members are natural persons supporting the Association's purpose and aims through their cooperation and who in doing so take over the complete